 Projects shall have a clearly defined duration and shall not exceed a hundred years.
+Projects involving clearfelling shall have a minimum project duration equal to the shortest clearfell rotation in the project.

 - Project Design Document. - Grant scheme contract.

 X Not required unless changes are made to the project duration.